Nash Equilbria for Quadratic Voting: Statement of Main Results

-The proof will be given in the Appendix.
-When the Optimization Problem has a solution, type-symmetric Bayes-Nash equilibria take a rather interesting form in which extremists must appear, with vanishing probability, as the following theorem shows.
+The proof will be given in Appendix~\ref{sec:min-problem}.
+When the Optimization Problem has a solution, Nash equilibria take a rather interesting form in which extremists must appear, but with vanishing probability, as the following theorem shows.